Ann Arbor Apple Orchards & Cider Mills

 Dexter Cider Mill

 Dexter Cider Mill is located just a few blocks from Downtown Dexter on the Huron River.
 It is the oldest continuously operating cider mill in Michigan.
-They are now open for the 2017 season – their 131st straight season.
+They opened for the 2018 season – their 132nd straight season – on August 24.
 They offer fresh cider and donuts and also have a winery.
 The Dexter Cider Mill is a nice place to stop for a donut and cider, but does not offer much in the way of entertainment.
 We visited five years ago after school and my daughter and her friends enjoyed skipping rocks into the river.

 Plymouth Orchards and Cider Mill

 A word of warning, Plymouth Orchards does not offer u-pick apples.
 They offer apples for sale at the Cider Mill and “pumpkin picking” via hay ride.
-They are already open for the 2017 season.
+They opened for the 2018 season on September 1.

 Three Cedars Farm

 Three Cedars Farm in Northville offers a cider mill, hay rides, train rides, corn maze and a u-pick pumpkins.
 Don’t miss their storybook farm featuring Three Little Pigs, Little Red Hen, Peter Rabbit, and more.
-They are already open for the 2017 season.
+They opened for the 2018 season on Friday, August 31.
 I have never visited Three Cedars Farm, but it has been recommended by readers and I know a number of people that return each year.
 FYI, payment is by cash or check only.

 Alber Orchard & Cider Mill